JGarnica22/PSlab/trackViewer/README.md

   * RNAseq sequences as bigwig files.
   * ATACseq sequences as bigwig files.
   * H3K27ac-ChIP sequences as bigwig files.
-  * Active enhancers positioning as bed o txt files.
+  * Active enhancers positioning as a bed o txt file.
-  * DMR positioning as bed or txt files.
+  * DMR positioning as a bed or txt file.

 * **Lolliplots** are a type of graph used to represent nucleotid-specific characteristics, such as methylation status or SNPs (Single Nucleotide Polymorphisms). _Lolliplots_overlapping.R_ script is prepared to represent the differential methylation between samples in your genes of interest.